-Early intervention prevents behavioral problemsNovember 27th, 2012 in Psychology & Psychiatry /
+Early intervention prevents behavioral problemsNovember 27, 2012 in Medicine & Health / Psychology & Psychiatry

 To prevent negative behavior among children, the work must start early.